Conformal Prediction Under Feedback Covariate Shift for Biomolecular Design: Experiments with protein design

 \subsubsection{Protein design problem: AAV capsid proteins with improved packaging ability}

-Adeno-associated viruses (AAVs) are a class of viruses whose capsid, the protein shell that encapsulates the viral genome, holds great promise as a delivery vehicle for gene therapy.
+Adeno-associated viruses (AAVs) are a class of viruses whose capsid, the protein shell that encapsulates the viral genome, are a promising delivery vehicle for gene therapy.
 As such, the proteins that constitute the capsid have been modified to enhance various fitness functions, such as the ability to enter specific cell types and evade the immune system \cite{Maheshri2006-bg,Dalkara2013-wy, Tse2017-ga}.
 Such efforts usually start by sampling millions of proteins from some sequence distribution, then performing an experiment that selects out the fittest sequences.
 Sequence distributions commonly used today have relatively high entropy, and the resulting sequence diversity can lead to successful outcomes for a myriad of downstream selection experiments \cite{Bryant2021-yj, zhu2021aav}.
-However, most of these sequences also fail to assemble into a capsid that packages the genetic payload \cite{Adachi2014-if, Tse2017-ga, Ogden2019-eo}---a fitness function called \emph{packaging}, which is the minimum requirement of a gene therapy delivery mechanism, and therefore a prerequisite to any other desiderata.
+However, most of these sequences fail to assemble into a capsid that packages the genetic payload \cite{Adachi2014-if, Tse2017-ga, Ogden2019-eo}---a function called \emph{packaging}, which is the minimum requirement of a gene therapy delivery mechanism, and therefore a prerequisite to any other desiderata.

-If sequence distributions could be developed with higher packaging ability, without compromising sequence diversity, then the success rate of downstream selection experiments should improve.
+If sequence distributions could be developed with higher packaging rate, without compromising sequence diversity, then the success rate of downstream selection experiments should improve.
 To this end, Zhu \& Brookes et al. \cite{zhu2021aav} use neural networks trained on sequence-packaging data to specify the parameters of sequence distributions that simultaneously have high entropy and yield sequences with high predicted packaging ability.
 The sequences in this data varied at seven promising contiguous positions identified in previous work \cite{Dalkara2013-wy}, and elsewhere matched a wild type.
-To accommodate commonly used DNA synthesis protocols, Zhu \& Brookes et al. parameterized their sequence distributions as independent categorical distributions over the four nucleotides at each of twenty-one contiguous sites, corresponding to codons at each of the seven sites of interest.
+To accommodate commonly used DNA synthesis protocols, the authors parameterized their sequence distributions as independent categorical distributions over the four nucleotides at each of twenty-one contiguous sites, corresponding to codons at each of the seven sites of interest.